Dynatrace/ace-box/user-skel/ansible/roles/gitlab/Readme.md

 ```

 #### "source-endpoints-external"
-This task fetches the external endpoint and stores it into the following variable:
+This task fetches the external endpoint and sources the following variables:
 - `gitlab_external_endpoint`

 ```yaml